Cloud

 Cloud instances are generally created without any customer data (repos / code-host connections / code / user accounts / code insights etc.).

-The Cloud team has an experimental process for importing data from on-premises / jointly-managed Sourcegraph instances, described here for MI v1.1.
+The Cloud team has an experimental process for importing data from on-premises / jointly-managed Sourcegraph instances, described here.

 For #cloud engineers, run mi reset-customer-password -email <> and it will generate a 1password share link for you.